sensui7/tetris/README.md

 The keybindings are `UP, DOWN, LEFT, RIGHT, SPACE, Z, and X`.

+## Requirements
+You will need to install SDL2 mixer (for audio): `sudo apt-get install libsdl2-mixer-dev`

 ## Future Features to Consider
 - All T-Spin setups
 - All Z/S/L/J spin setups